Here's why booking a cruise ship cabin for two is a smart move even for solo cruisers

 12 Jan 2018

-Going on a Royal Caribbean cruise by yourself may sounds like a weird idea and feel intimidating, but in reality, it is an incredibly enjoyable experience.
-If you have never taken a cruise solo before, it may seem off-putting, but if you talk to those that have done it before, it is a great decision.
+If you have never taken a cruise solo before, it may seem off-putting, but if you talk to those who have done it before, it is a great decision.

 If you are thinking of taking a solo Royal Caribbean cruise, here are some good tips for making the experience even better!

-10. Look for solo cabins...
+1. Look for solo cabins...

 These studio staterooms are available on select Royal Caribbean ships, and offer a private stateroom without a single supplement fee.
 Quite often, the single supplement fee is equivalent to double the cost of a single guest.
-Because the cruise lines business model depends on staterooms filled with at least two guests in them, single supplement fees have been the means of ensuring the cruise line is not taking a loss on a solo cruiser.
+Because the cruise line business model depends on staterooms filled with at least two guests in them, single supplement fees have been the means of ensuring the cruise line is not taking a loss on a solo cruiser.

 With single staterooms, there is no single supplement fee.
 When Royal Caribbean added these rooms, they designed them to be respective of the ship's business model and this means solo cruisers do not have to pay double the cost of what the cruise should be.

-9. ...but regular cabins work too
+2. ...but regular cabins work too

 Studio staterooms are a wonderful idea, but there are very few of them and they tend to sell out quickly.
 As a solo cruiser, paying for a traditional stateroom has two distinct advantages that should not be overlooked.